Global equities surge on factory data, stimulus hopes

 “A little bit of a slowdown is going to be an improvement on rates,” he said.

-Reporting by Herbert Lash, additional reporting by Marc Jones in London; Editing by Alison Williams/Mark Heinrich
+Reporting by Herbert Lash, additional reporting by Marc Jones in London and Devik Jain in Bengaluru; Editing by Alison Williams/Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.